-Gustavo collaborates with a diverse selection of artists and performs in various group formats.
+Gustavo collaborates with a diverse selection of artists and performers.
 See below for individual artist profiles.

 ERIN LAU – VOICE

 Erin Lau is a singer whose background is diverse and unique.
 She started singing at the age of 19, and began studying cante flamenco (flamenco singing) in 2007.
 She has studied with several teachers in Spain and the United States, including Jesús Montoya, Rubina Carmona, and Stephanie Pedraza, amongst others.
 She has performed with various groups and artists, including Barrio Flamenco and La Peña Flamenca de Seattle.
 In addition to Spanish flamenco, Erin has delved into the music of India, studying and performing Hindustani vocals, a classical form from northern India.
 Her Hindustani instructors include Prabha Devi Prasad, in Seattle, and Dhani Ram, in Varanasi, India.

 In 2010 and 2011, Erin composed and recorded an album of original music entitled The Graciela Project: Mujer De La Luna.
 This unique, personal album draws on her various interests and influences, and was funded in part by Kickstarter and a grant from 4-Culture, a Seattle-based arts organization.
 Gustavo co-wrote the music to four of these songs with Erin, and participated in recording and performing them.

 Erin is influenced by Carmen Linares, Estrella Morente, La Tana, Farida Khanum, Radio Tarifa, as well as Qawwali and Sufi music.
 In addition to her musical work, Erin is a talented visual artist and landscape designer, and is actively engaged in the worlds of art and design.